Dr. Pepper Baked Beans with Bacon

 These homemade Dr. Pepper baked beans with bacon start with simple canned beans and turn into a sweet, salty, glazy, delicious side dish.
 Easy stovetop-to-oven preparation, all in one skillet.

 One long term goal I’ve had for this blog is to fill in any recipe “gaps” so that this site is a useful resource for as many occasions and meals as possible.

 Even after eight years of blogging full time, my recipe library is still missing things like an Easter ham (although I have crockpot green bean casserole to go with it!) and prime rib (although I have the blue cheese mashed potatoes to go with it!).

-A gap that I’m filling in today is baked beans, with this Dr. Pepper baked beans recipe.
+A gap that I’m filling in today is cast iron baked beans, with this Dr. Pepper baked beans recipe.

-After a lot of time spent researching how to make baked beans, I’ve come to the conclusion that there’s three main ways to make them:
+After a lot of time spent researching how to make baked beans with bacon, I’ve come to the conclusion that there’s three main ways to make them:

 1.)
 Buy the ready-to-eat canned kind and heat them up.
 Personally, I don’t prefer these.
 There’s also a 1a.) where people will buy canned prepared baked beans and then “doctor them up” by adding bacon and other things, but I’ll pass.

 2.)
 Make them completely from scratch, using dried beans.
 To be honest, I don’t have much experience cooking with dried beans except for my old fashioned ham and bean soup, as I prefer using canned beans for things like leftover turkey chili and crockpot taco soup.

 3.)
 Start with plain, canned beans and add all of the ingredients to make them into sweet, salty, glazy, delicious baked beans.
 This is what I’m doing with this Dr. Pepper baked beans recipe.